robertmc0/modules-test/modules/naming/conventions/README.md

 It will result in the error similar to below.

 `ERROR: This expression is being used in an assignment to the "name" property of the "Microsoft.Resources/resourceGroups" type, which requires a value that can be calculated at the start of the deployment.
 Properties of namingConventions which can be calculated at the start include "name".`

+2. The slug is required to be used in the resource name and will be appended to the end of the resource name.

 ## Parameters